jaidTw/cmm/README.md

 ```
 $ ./parser input_file
 ```
-the output file we be named output.s, which contains the aarch64 assembly.
+The output file we be named output.s, which contains the aarch64 assembly.

 `output.s` isn't self contained, it has to be compiled with `main.S`, which is a wrapper file provding IO rountines and entry loading for the compiled file.